beemojs/beemo/docs/tips.md

 > Parallel defined arguments are not accessible within the configuration file, as the file has
 > already been created using the initially passed non-parallel arguments.
 However, depending on the
-> driver, some argument may be available under `process.beemo.args`.
+> driver, some argument may be available under `process.beemo.context.args`.

 ## Custom Executable Name